SimonPaske/photo-puzzle-game/README.md

 ![Start button](docs/readme_images/start_button.png)

 * Puzzle rules
-  * Rules and example image is accessible by clicking on Rules button.
+  * Rules and example image is accessible by clicking on the Rules button.
   * The example image is changing regarding the selected puzzle.

 ![Triangle](docs/readme_images/rules_triangle.png)